hossamnasser938/JavaScript-Essential-Training-Course-Documentation/11. Troubleshooting, validating, and minifying JavaScript/troubleshooting_validating_and_minifying_JavaScript.md

 ## Online script linting
 * There are multiple tools that you can use to test the quality of your JavaScript code and make sure that you follow the **standards** and **best practices**.
-* JavaScript is a very **flexible** programming language in the sense that it says now problem when you forget to add a semicolon at the end of any statement, forget to declare a variable before using it, and many other issues that JavaScript handles for you.
+* JavaScript is a very **flexible** programming language in the sense that it says no problem when you forget to add a semicolon at the end of any statement, forget to declare a variable before using it, and many other issues that JavaScript handles for you.
 * This **flexibility** however sometimes result in weirred things.
 So we use some tools to improve our scripts as well as coding habits.
 * The most common tool for that purpose is **JSlint**. **JSlint** is a very powerful tool that helps you achieve high efficient code style.
 The problem with **JSlint** is that it concentrates on many issues that somebodies think that these are not necessary things such as indentation and suitable spaces between tokens.
 * An alternative to **JSlint** is **JShint** which is yet a powerful tool with much flexibility than **JSlint** in the sense that it concentrates on the important issues with your script that affect the quality.

 ## Automate script linting
 * Using an online tool for the purpose of **linting**(treating wounds or simply solving issues) requires you all the time to copy your script source code, go online, paste it, and see the report.
 This is a lot of headache.
-Alternatively we can add a linting tool to our text editor(__Atom__).
+Alternatively, we can add a linting tool to our text editor(__Atom__).

 * For this purpose, We can use **ESlint** to do the job.
 Here are the steps to integrate it with __Atom__:
     1. Make sure **Node.js** and **NPM**(Node Package Manager) installed.